-The primary application for the AD9273 is medical ultrasound.
-Figure 37 shows a simplified block diagram of an ultrasound system.
+The primary application for the AD9272 is medical ultrasound.
+Figure 36 shows a simplified block diagram of an ultrasound system.
 A critical function of an ultrasound system is the time gain control (TGC) compensation for physiological signal attenuation.
 Because the attenuation of ultrasound signals is exponential with respect to distance (time), a linear-in-dB VGA is the optimal solution.

 Key requirements in an ultrasound signal chain are very low noise, active input termination, fast overload recovery, low power, and differential drive to an ADC.
-Because ultrasound machines use beam-forming techniques requiring a large binary-weighted number of channels (for example, 32 to 512 channels), using the lowest power at the lowest possible noise is of chief importance.
+Because ultrasound machines use beam-forming techniques requiring large binary-weighted numbers (for example, 32 to 512) of channels, using the lowest power at the lowest possible noise is of chief importance.